 - The Feature Lifts panel shows two numbers.
-The number in parantheses is the absolute number of events triggered by users who were exposed to the selected feature (treatment group).
-The Delta % is the number of events triggered by this treatment group divided by events triggered by users who were NOT exposed to the feature (control group).
-Both numbers represent the mean of the daily average over the time window you have selected.
+The number in parantheses is the absolute change in the metric driven by the users in the test group.
+The Delta % is percentage change relative to the topline value of the metric.
+Both numbers represent the daily average impact over the time window you have selected.

 In the example below, the new_search_algo_v2 is driving an additional 65,070 add_to_cart events per day over the last 30 days.
 This is equivalent to a 5.98% average daily lift in this metric, which has oscillated bewtween 1M and 1.3M events per day during this time period.